 Whilst still maintaining strong contacts with Sussex during the 1970's, Colin researched the life and songs of Michael Blann, a Sussex Shepherd, whose handwritten notebook of songs had been discovered in Worthing Museum (where it can still be viewed) during the Trugs' singing days.
 Colin's book Shepherd of the Downs was published by Worthing Museum in 1979 and reprinted in 1987.
 An extensively revised edition, with an accompanying CD is now available.

 In 1978, the idea of starting a folk dance band was mooted by Rod Ballard, then fiddler with Exeter Morris Men.
 Colin was invited to be the caller (though had no previous experience of calling !) and Sonja provided percussion.
 Over thirty five years later, the band, Home Brew, is still going strong, with a line-up of instruments that has remained remarkably constant despite several changes in personnel.
 Colin & Sonja, however, are the only original full-time members of the band, though the original bass player has re-joined after a few years break.
 The band's first CD is still available.
 He also calls and plays with the Winkeilidh Band

 Enthusiasm for experimentation with folk dances led to the publication of two books of original dances by Colin during the 1980's.
 A further compilation followed several years later.
 Colin and Sonja have also produced an album, Season's Greetings featuring Christmas carols and seasonal songs.
-Colin has recorded two CDs, Gleanings, and more recently, Ever Remembered, with songs acquired from various sources over the past forty years together with some of his own tunes and songs .
+Colin has recorded two CDs, Gleanings, and more recently, Ever Remembered, with songs acquired from various sources over the past forty years together with some of his own tunes and songs.
 Colin's first novel, A Matter of Degree, was published by Troubador. in 2011.
 He published a book of original poems, songs & short stories, Who Gives A Hoot in 2014, and his second novel, Shattered Pretensions, has just been released.
-He is working on a sequel to A Matter of Degree.
+One Degree Over, the sequel to A Matter of Degree was published in 2018

 In 1990, Colin was approached by the Community Education Coordinator at Chulmleigh Community College, with a view to running an evening class in Morris Dancing, following a request by the landlady of a pub in a nearby village who had signed up a number of her regulars.
 From an unlikely beginning, Winkleigh Morris was born.
-Twenty five years on, the pub has closed but Winkleigh Morris are thriving, though none of the original 'conscripts' are still with the side.
-In January 2010, Colin took over as Newsletter Editor of the Morris Federation, the largest of the three national organisations for Morris dancing and related activities.
+Twenty eight years on, the pub has closed but Winkleigh Morris are thriving, though none of the original 'conscripts' are still with the side.
+From January 2010 until the end of 2015 Colin was Newsletter Editor of the Morris Federation, the largest of the three national organisations for Morris dancing and related activities.
 He is currently working on setting up a national database for morris dances

 During the 1980's there was of necessity a cut-back of their folk activities following the birth of their son, Gareth, in 1981, but in the new Millennium, Colin and Sonja are still actively enjoying folk music in even more ways; folk dance band, pub song & music sessions, various singing and speaking engagements & folk clubs, Colin with Morris Dancing and calling with other bands, Sonja with West Gallery Choirs.
-Gareth is now married and currently working in London as Head of Social Media for a major insurance group.
+Gareth is now married, with a baby daughter, and currently working in Australia.